IRS CP504 Notice What It Means and How to Respond

 If paying would cause financial hardship, you may qualify for Currently Not Collectible (CNC) status, which temporarily pauses collections.

-We help individuals and businesses in Irvine, Anaheim, Santa Ana, Fullerton, and surrounding areas:
+We help individuals and businesses in Irvine, Anaheim, Santa Ana, Fullerton, and surrounding areas, respond to CP504 notices, stop levies and garnishments, and settle your IRS balance before enforcement escalates.

 • Interpret and respond to CP504 notices